tjasthi/epi-healthmap/README.md

 # epi-healthmap
 This is a project for Medhacks 17.
 Hackathon located at John Hopkins University in Baltimore, Maryland.
-Team members Tony Zhou, Colin Yeung,
+Team members Tony Zhou, Colin Yeung, Tapan Jasthi

 ## Inspiration
 Resource Mapping Healthcare Screening